 - 1 The work of internal audit is governed by the Accounts and Audit Regulations 2011 and the CIPFA Code of Practice for Internal Audit in Local Government (2006).
 In accordance with the Code of Practice, the Head of Internal Audit is required to regularly report progress in delivery of the Internal Audit Plan to the Audit and Governance Committee and to identify any emerging issues which need to be brought to the attention of the Committee. - 2 Members approved a three year joint Audit Plan, with Richmondshire District Council, covering the period 2012/13 - 2014/15 at their meeting on the 28 March 2012.
 The total number of planned audit days for 2012/13 was 530.
-The performance target for Veritau is to deliver 93% of the agreed Audit Plan by the end of the year.
 This report summarises progress made in delivering the agreed plan.